RidersDiscountCom/HypChat/README.rst

 Installation
 ============
-HypChat can either be installed from PyPI:
+HypChat can either be installed from PyPI_:
 ::

 	pip install hypchat